manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- example fast_fetch -->
 ### fast_fetch

 By default Manticore Columnar storage stores all attributes not only in columnar fashion, but in a special docstore row by row which enables fast execution of queries like `SELECT * FROM ...` especially when you are fetching lots of records at once.
-But if you are sure you don't need it or want to save disk space you can disable it by specifying `fast_fetch='0'` when you create a table.
-Or if you are defining an index in a config use `columnar_no_fast_fetch` as shown in the following example.
+But if you are sure you don't need it or want to save disk space you can disable it by specifying `fast_fetch='0'` when you create a table or (if you are defining a table in a config) use `columnar_no_fast_fetch` as shown in the following example.

 <!-- request RT mode -->
 ```sql